Gurubalan-GIT/CCC/TCS-CodeVita-2019/README.md

 ### Questions
-These are a collection of questions asked in TCS Code Vita 2019.
+These are a collection of questions asked in TCS Code Vita 2019 (28-29th June 2019).
+Please go through these and try to solve these and push into the `Competitive coding` folder inside the language folders.

 > ## Distribute Books :